CASRAI-CRedIT/CRediT/README.md

 Example Research Summary

-Below you find a prompt for a research paper, where each team member send their contributions via email in natural language to the research administration manager.
+Below you find a summary of contributions for a research paper, where each team member send their contributions via email in natural language to the research administration manager.
 Using the endpoint tools.casrai.org, you will get a response from our Llama 2 AI model traned in CRedIT taxonomy dictionary and roles.
 The servers returns files with the necessary data structures, graphs and metadata to utilize the data in other systems easily.
 You can find a web based version at casrai.org/credit - simply input the below text or any description of your research work's contributions.

 Research Summary: